🇯🇵 Tax Free in Japan: The Complete Guide

 At the store

 Before making a purchase, let the sales assistant know that you'd like to claim a VAT refund.
 They may need to verify your eligibility by checking your valid documents, so be sure to have them with you while traveling.
-In some stores displaying the "Japan Tax-Free Shop" logo, VAT can be refunded immediately.
-Otherwise, the store may attach a purchase proof to your passport for you to claim the refund later at a tax refund counter.
+In some stores displaying the "Japan Tax-Free Shop" logo, VAT can be refunded immediately in the form of a discount on your sale price (paying the sans-tax price).
+Otherwise, the store may charge you the full price (including tax) and direct you with further instructions on how to reclaim the tax later at a tax refund counter.

 Read: What's the difference between tax free and duty free?